pfheatwole/thesis/source/demonstration.rst

 wildly optimistic, but was chosen anyway to reduce the curvature of the transition region.
 For small brake inputs the transition curvature is negligible, but becomes progressively sharper as deflection increases.
-High curvature is a problem when using a theoretical aerodynamics model (such as XFOIL) to estimate the section coefficients, since the high curvature inhibits the method from converging on a solution when viscosity is taken into account.
+High curvature can be a problem for some theoretical models used to estimate the section coefficients (including the viscous/inviscid coupling method in XFOIL :cite:`drela1989XFOILAnalysisDesign`), since the high curvature inhibits the method from converging on a solution when viscosity is taken into account.
 Softening the curvature allows the estimate to converge, but at the cost of hiding convergence failures that typically suggest flow separation.
 As a result, this profile set is likely to overestimate lift and underestimate